thesandramm/us-medical-insurance-costs-project/README.md

 - Conclusions

 Desciption:
-This is a CodeCademy portfolio project.
-Investigating a medical insurance costs dataset in a .csv file using the Python skills.
+This is a Codecademy Portfolio Project.
+Project Tasks:
+- Importing dataset
+- Scoping the project
+- Reviewin the dataset
+- Saving dataset via Python variables
+- Building out analysis functions and/or class

 Technology:
 - Python